7 Awesome Free Things To Do In Milan

 Of course, not everything in Milan is free of charge, so below are several money-saving tips for your visit.

-You can even explore beyond the city limits.
-For example, hop on the train and visit the nearby Lake Como, home of dramatic scenery and extreme luxury.
+Hop on the train at Milan Central Station and visit the nearby Lake Como, home of dramatic scenery and extreme luxury.
 A day trip will set you back just 5€ ($6) for a one-way ticket!

 Food And Drinks